awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-create-iterate-pattern-section.md

 ## Step 2: Test the Lambda Function<a name="create-iterate-pattern-step-3"></a>

-Test your Lambda function to see it in operation\.
+Run your Lambda function with numeric values to see it in operation\.
+You can provide input values for your Lambda function that mimic an iteration, to see what output you get with specific input values\.

 ### To test your Lambda function<a name="create-iterate-pattern-test-lambda-function"></a>